Femininity: Overview and history

 Scientific efforts to measure femininity and masculinity were pioneered by psychologists Lewis Terman and Catherine Cox Miles in the 1930s.
-Their M–F model was adopted by other researchers and psychologists.
-The model posited that femininity and masculinity were innate and enduring qualities, not easily measured, opposite to one another, and that imbalances between them led to mental disorders.
+Their M–F model became influential among researchers and psychologists, shaping early gender studies.
+The model posited that femininity and masculinity were inherent and stable traits, difficult to measure, and fundamentally opposite to one another.
+It also suggested that deviations or imbalances between these traits could contribute to mental health disorders, an idea that has since been widely challenged by modern psychology.

 Alongside the women's movement of the 1970s, researchers began to move away from the M–F model, developing an interest in androgyny.
 The Bem Sex Role Inventory and the Personal Attributes Questionnaire were developed to measure femininity and masculinity on separate scales.
 Using such tests, researchers found that the two dimensions varied independently of one another, casting doubt on the earlier view of femininity and masculinity as opposing qualities.

 Second-wave feminists, influenced by de Beauvoir, believed that although biological differences between females and males were innate, the concepts of femininity and masculinity had been culturally constructed, with traits such as passivity and tenderness assigned to women and aggression and intelligence assigned to men.
 Girls, second-wave feminists said, were then socialized with toys, games, television, and school into conforming to feminine values and behaviors.
 In her significant 1963 book The Feminine Mystique, American feminist Betty Friedan wrote that the key to women's subjugation lay in the social construction of femininity as childlike, passive, and dependent, and called for a "drastic reshaping of the cultural image of femininity."